 Some Restaurants Don’t Offer Whole Food Plant-Based Items On Their Menu – but Here Is Why They Should

-There are actually well over eight million Americans now fully committed to a WFPB lifestyle.
-But, interestingly, people not fully committed to a WFPB lifestyle actually eat more plant-based meals in restaurants than those who are 100% consistent.
+Actually, over 6% of Americans (19 million) are now committed to a WFPB lifestyle and, given that the percentage was 1% in 2014, that number is rapidly growing.
+But, interestingly, people who are not fully committed to a WFPB lifestyle actually eat more plant-based meals in restaurants than those who are 100% consistent, due to their numbers.
 They just like the idea of WFPB nutrition and having those options available.
-There have been many business surveys demonstrating this phenomenon for plant-based food in general over the last 20 years.
+There have been many business surveys demonstrating this phenomenon for plant-based food over the last 20 years.

 4 – WFPB diners are unpleasant, holier-than-thou folks, so why would we want them in our restaurant?